 These raspberry chocolate oatmeal cookies are quickly becoming one of my favorite cookies.
 There’s rich bittersweet chocolate chunks, tart raspberries, and umami flavors from miso and soy sauce in every bite.
 Mama Lin absolutely loved these cookies, particularly the tart raspberry pieces scattered throughout the cookie.
-They are kid tested and Mama Lin approved!
+They are kid tested (that’s me) and Mama Lin approved!

 COOKING NOTES FOR RASPBERRY CHOCOLATE OATMEAL COOKIES